mati-1/mati-1/README.md

 ### Hello there 🖐

-<p>🌱 I'm working as a Junior Frontend Developer.
-Basically I'm develop apps in react/next, but in the meantime learn node.js, beacuse in the future I wanna be a fullstack dev :)</p>
+<p>🌱 I work as a Junior Frontend Developer.
+I'm basically doing application development in React/Next, but in the meantime I'm learning node.js because I want to be a fullstack developer in the future :)</p>
 <p>🗣️ My level of English is remained at B1 but I'm currently learning everyday.

 ---